bjolko/feminism-issues-analysis/README.md

-# KZ Femisim related issues Analysis
+# KZ Feminism related issues Analysis
 Code for my articles on analysis of feminism issues in KZ.
 R.